SansGuidon/bookmarks/README.md

 * [James Rawlings](https://medium.com/@jdrawlings/serverless-jenkins-with-jenkins-x-9134cbfe6870) - (2018) Serverless Jenkins with Jenkins X
 * [Ryan Smith](https://www.cloudbees.com/blog/enterprise-jvm-administration-and-jenkins-performance) - (2019) Enterprise JVM Administration and Jenkins Performance
 * [CloudBees Support](https://support.cloudbees.com/hc/en-us/articles/222446987-Prepare-Jenkins-for-Support) - (2016) Prepare Jenkins for Support | Magic Java Virtual Machine (JVM) Arguments for Jenkins | Java Parameters + Ulimit settings + Java Home Environment Variables + Log Startup Timing Info
+* [codecentric/helm-charts](https://github.com/codecentric/helm-charts/tree/master/charts/jenkins) - This chart install Jenkins on Kubernetes | It allows Jenkins to be completely configured as code that does not require any further manual configuration in the UI.
+While not required, it is meant to be used with the configuration-as-code plugin and/or Groovy init scripts.

 ## Kubernetes
 * [Bilgin Ibryam](https://thenewstack.io/introducing-microservices-hierarchy-needs/) - The Microservices Hierarchy of Needs and Where Kubernetes fits